-If there are sound investment that are worth your money, there also are others that are, well, not as lucrative as they seem.
+If there are a sound investment that is worth your money, there also are others that are, well, not as lucrative as they seem.
 Unfortunately, not everyone is aware of this.

 If you want to retire early, you may want to steer clear of the following:

 “The only valid reason to buy a vintage car is you sincerely love the car,” said Manila Sports Car Club associate Andy Sta.
 Maria in an interview with GMA News Online.
 They’re harder to move and may prevent you from liquidating your asset when you need it the most.

 Like vintage cars, your precious gems like diamonds and emeralds are also difficult to move, especially that the demand for such luxury items is not that stable.
 You can use the money to for more lucrative ventures instead.

 The government never ceased to remind the public to put their money in the bank—and for good reason.
 However, letting your money sleep in a savings account is a terrible way to prepare for retirement.
 The 0.250-percent per annum interest rate will not make you sufficient money for your golden years.